 Glutathione is a simple molecule produced naturally in the body at all times.
 It’s a combination of three simple building blocks of protein or amino acids — cysteine, glycine, and glutamine.

-The magic of glutathione, is that it contains sulfur chemical groups that work to collect all the bad things in our body – like free radicals and toxins – and stick onto glutathione, safely flushing them into the bile and the stool — and out of the body.
+The power of glutathione is that it contains sulfur chemical groups, that work to collect all the bad things in our body, like free radicals, toxins like mercury and other heavy metals.
+Sulfur is a sticky, smelly molecule.
+It acts like super fly paper.
+Once these toxic wastes are collected by glutathione, they are safely flushed into the bile and the stool, so they can be properly eliminated out of the body.
 This is especially important in our world today, as humanity faces unprecedented levels of using heavy environmental and industrial chemicals, pesticides and pollution.